kkeri/jsondecl/README.md

-# JSONdecl - a JSON declaration language
+# JSONDL - a JSON declaration language